Environment & Animal Welfare

 More on Environment & Animal Welfare

-WASHINGTON – Today, Congressman Ted W. Lieu (D-Los Angeles County) announced that he secured nearly $2.5 million for two community funding projects in the City of Los Angeles in the Fiscal Year 2022 government spending package signed into law by President Biden.
+WASHINGTON – Today, Congressman Ted W. Lieu (D-Los Angeles County) announced that he secured over $7 million in federal funding for five community projects in Los Angeles in the Fiscal Year 2023 appropriations bill recently signed into law by President Biden.